 - Blue cheese dressing

-- Remove about 1/3 of the rosemary from the end of the sprigs, set aside.
+Remove about 1/3 of the rosemary from the end of the sprigs.
+Finely chop the rosemary for the sauce.

-- To a mixing bowl, add the hot sauce, apple juice and melted butter, mix well.
+To a mixing bowl, add the hot sauce, apple juice, melted butter and chopped rosemary, mix well.

 - Once the chicken has marinated, pat the pieces dry with a paper towel.

-- Take a sprig of the rosemary and skewer the chicken, repeat with the rest of the chicken.
+Take a sprig of the rosemary and skewer the 2 pieces of chicken, repeat with the rest of the chicken.

 - Preheat a grill pan over medium high heat.